mkumar73/beckernick.github.io/_posts/2016-09-13-yelp-reviews.markdown

 ### Building the Model

 Okay, time to build the model.
-I'll employ bag-of-words again, but this time use the `HashingVectorizer` which lets me create the bag-of-words successively (which we need in stochastic gradient descent) and avoids filling up my computer's memory with a big vocabulary dictionary.
+I'll employ bag of words again, but this time use the `HashingVectorizer` which lets me create the bag of words successively (which we need in stochastic gradient descent) and avoids filling up my computer's memory with a big vocabulary dictionary.
 Then we'll loop through `reviews_iterator` to train the model on batches of size 1000 each loop.

 ```python